AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

 domain into many smaller boxes, and distributed these across processors.
-When information is needed at the boundaries of the boxes, messages are exchanged and this data is held in a perimeter of *ghost cells*.  manages this decompostion and communication for us.
-Additionally,  implements adaptive mesh refinement.
+When information is needed at the boundaries of the boxes, messages are exchanged and this data is held in a perimeter of *ghost cells*.
+AMReX manages this decompostion and communication for us.
+Additionally, AMReX implements adaptive mesh refinement.
 In addition to the coarse decomposition of our domain into zones and boxes, we can refine rectangular regions by adding finer-gridded boxes on top of the coarser grid.
 We call the collection of boxes at the same resolution a *level*.

- uses a hybrid MPI + OpenMP approach to parallelism.
+Castro uses a hybrid MPI + OpenMP approach to parallelism.
 MPI is at used to communicate across nodes on a computer and OpenMP is used within a node, to loop over subregions of a box with different threads.

-The code structure in the Castro/ directory reflects the division between  and Fortran.
+The code structure in the Castro/ directory reflects the division between C and Fortran.

 -  constants/: contains a file of useful constants in CGS units